groverkds/hand_sign_recognition/README.md

 3) run generate_image_features.py
 4) run train.py

-to run:
-5) run main.py
+Now run the main.py file.

-you can repeat 3,4 any number of times (at least once generate the classifier and feature set)
+You can repeat 3,4 any number of times (at least once generate the classifier and feature set) Comment out the code as per your requirement in main.py( for selecting video/test images/run on sample photos)

-comment out the code as per your requirement in main.py( for selecting video/test images/run on sample photos) to get entire training set (80 mb): https://drive.google.com/drive/folders/0Bw239KLrN7zoNkU5elZMRkc4TU0?usp=sharing
+To get entire training set (80 mb): https://drive.google.com/drive/folders/0Bw239KLrN7zoNkU5elZMRkc4TU0?usp=sharing Training set images were uploaded by Anmol Singh Jaggi.